 Carver Theatre

 This movie house, located in the Anacostia area of Washington, stood on Nichols Street (now Martin Luther King, Jr. Avenue) near Talbert Street.
-It opened in 1948 and sat just over 500.
-The Carver was designed in Streamline Moderne style by local architect John J. Zink, best known for his Senator Theatre in Baltimore, and the Uptown Theatre in Washington.
+It opened in July 1948 with Rod Cameron in “Panhandle”.
+The Carver Theatre was designed in Streamline Moderne style by local architect John J. Zink, best known for his Senator Theatre in Baltimore, and the Uptown Theatre in Washington.

-Closed during the 60s, the Carver became the first home of the Anacasotia Neighborhood Museum in 1967.
+The Carver Theatre was closed on 1957 and converted into an ice-skating rink.
+Later the Carver Theatre became the first home of the Anacasotia Neighborhood Museum in 1967 featuring African-American history.
 It remained housed there until the museum moved to its current location on Fort Place in 1987.

 Contributed by Bryan